dberzano/cern-alice-setup/hltcloud/README.md

 * `--no-colors`: suppresses any color from the output.
 Useful if running inside a `watch` or from a terminal that does not support special escape sequences.
+* `--line-output`: all messages are line-buffered, *i.e.* they end with a new line.
+This is used automatically by the `--parallel` option for its subworkers to avoid mangled output.
+* `--parallel`: use `pdsh` (with the *exec* RCMD module) under the hood to execute enable and disable operations for the given hosts in parallel.
+This mechanism makes enabling and disabling many nodes at the same time very fast.
+* `--ssh-config <file>`: for enabling and disabling OpenStack daemons, ssh is executed towards target nodes.
+In order to configure SSH connection options (for instance, the private key to use) a SSH configuration file must be provided.
+Omit this option on the production nodes: the correct configuration will be picked automatically.
+If you specify a configuration file manually you must use an absolute path.